YinghuiXing/YinghuiXing.github.io/_pages/about.md

 My research interest includes pansharpening, multi-source image fusion and detection, image enhancement and infrared target detection.
 I have published more than 30 papers at the top international journal and conference.

 # 🔥 News
+- *2025.3.24*: &nbsp;🎉🎉 I enter the tenure track.
+Many thanks to my team leader, all my collaborators, and all of my students.
+- *2025.3.23*: &nbsp;🎉🎉 One paper is accepted by IEEE TIP.
+- *2025.2.27*: &nbsp;🎉🎉 Two papers are accepted by CVPR 2025.
 - *2024.12.10*: &nbsp;🎉🎉 One paper is accepted by AAAI 2025.
 - *2024.11.18*: &nbsp;🎉🎉 Our paper DPT (Dual modality prompt tuning for vision-language pre-trained model) has been selected to ESI highly cited paper!
 - *2024.11.02*: &nbsp;🎉🎉 One paper is accepted by IEEE TGRS.